mwangdakota/pages-uswds-jekyll/pages/topics/ct.md

 ---

-The Chemical and Advanced Energy Technologies topic covers a wide range of technology areas of current and emerging commercial significance pertaining to the broad chemical industry, energy, power generation, and related industrial sectors.
+The Chemical Technologies topic covers a wide range of technology areas of current and emerging commercial significance pertaining to the broad chemical industry, energy, power generation, and related industrial sectors.
 Sensing, data and advanced analytics technologies relevant to these fields are also appropriate for Chemical Technologies.
 Beyond improvement on technical specifications, it is important to also clearly identify the competitive landscape of what is currently possible, and why the proposed innovation will have high impact commercially and/or from a societal benefit standpoint.

 ### CT1.
 Catalytic Products and Processes